Pain management: Moderate to severe pain

-When treating moderate to severe pain, the type of the pain, acute or chronic, needs to be considered.
+When treating moderate to severe pain, the type of pain, acute or chronic, needs to be considered.
 The type of pain can result in different medications being prescribed.
 Certain medications may work better for acute pain, others for chronic pain, and some may work equally well on both.
-Acute pain medication is for rapid onset of pain such as from an inflicted trauma or to treat post-operative pain.
+Acute pain medication is for the rapid onset of pain, such as from an inflicted physical trauma or to treat postoperative pain.
 Chronic pain medication is for alleviating long-lasting, ongoing pain.

 Morphine is the gold standard to which all narcotics are compared.
-Semi-synthetic derivatives of morphine such as hydromorphone (Dilaudid), oxymorphone (Numorphan, Opana), nicomorphine (Vilan), hydromorphinol and others vary in such ways as duration of action, side effect profile and milligramme potency.
-Fentanyl has the benefit of less histamine release and thus fewer side effects.
-It can also be administered via transdermal patch which is convenient for chronic pain management.
-In addition to the transdermal patch and injectable fentanyl formulations, the FDA (Food and Drug Administration) has approved various immediate release fentanyl products for breakthrough cancer pain (Actiq/OTFC/Fentora/Onsolis/Subsys/Lazanda/Abstral).
-Oxycodone is used across the Americas and Europe for relief of serious chronic pain.
+Semi-synthetic derivatives of morphine such as hydromorphone (i.e., Dilaudid), oxymorphone (e.g., Numorphan and Opana), nicomorphine (i.e., Vilan), hydromorphinol, and others.
+They vary in duration of action, side-effect profiles, and milligram potency.
+Fentanyl has the benefit of low accompanying histamine release, and thus, fewer side effects; it can also be administered via transdermal patch, which is convenient for chronic pain management.
+Oxycodone is used across the Americas and Europe for the relief of serious chronic pain.
 Its main slow-release formula is known as OxyContin.
-Short-acting tablets, capsules, syrups and ampules which contain oxycodone are available making it suitable for acute intractable pain or breakthrough pain.
-Diamorphine, and methadone are used less frequently.
+Short-acting tablets, capsules, syrups, and ampoules containing oxycodone are available, making it suitable for acute, intractable pain or breakthrough pain.
 Clinical studies have shown that transdermal buprenorphine is effective at reducing chronic pain.
-Pethidine, known in North America as meperidine, is not recommended for pain management due to its low potency, short duration of action, and toxicity associated with repeated use.
-Pentazocine, dextromoramide and dipipanone are also not recommended in new patients except for acute pain where other analgesics are not tolerated or are inappropriate, for pharmacological and misuse-related reasons.
-In some countries potent synthetics such as piritramide and ketobemidone are used for severe pain.
-Tapentadol is a newer agent introduced in the last decade.
+Pentazocine, dextromoramide, and dipipanone are not recommended in new patients except for acute pain where other analgesics are not tolerated or are inappropriate, for pharmacological and misuse-related reasons.
+In some countries, potent synthetics, such as piritramide and ketobemidone, are used for severe pain.
 For moderate pain, tramadol, codeine, dihydrocodeine, and hydrocodone are used, with nicocodeine, ethylmorphine and propoxyphene or dextropropoxyphene (less commonly).

 Drugs of other types can be used to help opioids combat certain types of pain.
-Amitriptyline is prescribed for chronic muscular pain in the arms, legs, neck and lower back with an opiate, or sometimes without it or with an NSAID.
+Amitriptyline is prescribed for chronic muscular pain in the arms, legs, neck, and lower back with an opiate, or sometimes without it or with an NSAID.
 While opiates are often used in the management of chronic pain, high doses are associated with an increased risk of opioid overdose.

-In the U.S., the illegal use of opioids has led to an increasingly high threshold of prescribing analgesics to patients, and as a result minor pain killers were prescribed.
+In the U.S., the illegal use of opioids has led to an increasingly high threshold of prescribing analgesics to patients, and as a result, minor painkillers have been prescribed.
 Some medical analysts have criticized that development as it might cause premature deaths among cancer patients.